rpkoller/ddev-spidergram/README.md

 ddev delete spidergram --omit-snapshot
 ```

 The database is saved in `.ddev/arangodb-backup`.
 After the successful dump `ddev delete spidergram --omit-snapshot` deletes the project's containers, images and volumes.
-The project files as well as the DDEV config files in `.ddev` remain untouched.
+The project files as well as the DDEV config files in `.ddev`, including the ArangoDB database dump, remain untouched.
 That saves disk space and enables you to re-add the project at a later point as described in the second step.

 2. To restore your project: